Pushyamitra Shunga

-Pushyamitra is recorded to have performed numerous Ashvamedha campaigns to legitimize his right to rule.
-Inscriptions of the Shungas have been found as far as the Ayodhya (the Dhanadeva-Ayodhya inscription), and the Divyavadana mentions that his empire stretched as far as Sakala (Sialkot) in the Punjab region in the northwest.
+Pushyamitra is recorded to have performed the Ashvamedha ritual to legitimize his right to rule.
+Inscriptions of the Shungas have been found as far as the Ayodhya (the Dhanadeva–Ayodhya inscription), and the Divyavadana mentions that his empire stretched as far as Sakala (now Sialkot) in Punjab region, now in Pakistan.

-The Buddhist texts claim that Pushyamitra persecuted the Buddhists; scholars have rejected these claims.
+Though Buddhist texts claim that Pushyamitra persecuted Buddhists, past and contemporary scholars have rejected these claims.

-Ancestry
+Name

+According to John E Mitchiner, Pushyamitra original name was Puṣpaka or Puṣpamitra and the confusion between Puṣyamitra and Puṣpamitra arose because of the erroneous readings of 'p' and 'y' in the manuscripts.
+His interpretation is largely inspired by the Yuga Purāṇa.

+Foundation of the Shunga Empire

+Pushyamitra Shunga founded the Shunga Empire after assassinating the last Mauryan emperor Brihadratha Maurya.
+Subsequently, he drove out the Greeks with the Shunga–Greek War and ruled for 36 years.